prokosna/lainbow/README.md

 Lainbow is built on a microservices architecture, with each component containerized using Docker.
 The system consists of four main services that work together:

 - **Web API Server**: The main entry point for user requests.
 It handles API calls, interacts with the databases, and delegates heavy tasks to the batch server.
-- **Inference Server**: A dedicated service that hosts the deep learning models (MERT and CLAP) and performs inference tasks (e.g., generating embeddings from audio or text).
+- **Inference Server**: A dedicated service that hosts the deep learning models and performs inference tasks (e.g., generating embeddings from audio or text).
 - **Batch Server**: A Celery-based worker that processes long-running, asynchronous tasks, such as scanning the music library and analyzing songs.
 - **Databases**: A set of databases for storing metadata, vector embeddings, and managing task queues:
     - **PostgreSQL**: Stores song metadata, features, and task information.